Understand the Conversion Funnel

 • Action: Taking the next step towards purchasing the chosen product

 All eCommerce organizations have a well-established funnel.
 However, a traditional funnel approach does not always work for all customers.
-At Monetate, we understand that each customer journey is unique and impacted by a variety of factors and we give you the tools to optimize and individualize each customer's journey at every stage of the conversion funnel.
+Monetate understands that each customer journey is unique and impacted by a variety of factors, and it gives you the tools to optimize and individualize each customer's journey at every stage of the conversion funnel.

 The Monetate Approach to Your Conversion Funnel